 Overall, while the study did find differences in the withdrawal symptoms depending on their ages, there is still a lot of research left to be done.

-How Long Do Social Media Withdrawal Symptoms Last?
+How Long Does Social Media Withdrawal Last?

 After withdrawing from social media, you might begin to see improvements within the first week or two.
 If your withdrawal symptoms continue after several weeks or months, you may need to seek professional help.